-Let South County's Premiere Work Injury Law Firm Pursue Your Serious and Willful Misconduct Claims
+Our South County Workers’ Comp Attorneys Pursue Serious and Willful Misconduct Claims

-Workplace accidents frequently occur that cause a wide variety of injuries and illnesses.
-Sometimes these accidents are unavoidable and not caused by the fault of any party.
-However, other times they are easily preventable and happen as the result of an employer’s act or omission that rises to the level of serious and willful misconduct as defined by California Labor Code Section 4563.
-To understand your rights and remedies, discuss your case with a knowledgeable attorney at the law offices of Robbins & Strunk.
+Workplace accidents frequently cause a wide variety of injuries and illnesses to employees.
+In rare cases, these accidents are unavoidable and not caused by the fault of any party.
+Most often, negligence by an employer or other party creates a dangerous situation that increases the likelihood of a serious accident.
+However, sometimes workplace accidents are easily preventable and happen as the result of an employer’s act or omission that rises to the level of serious and willful misconduct.
+California Labor Code Section 4563 was created to define these specific situations.

-In order for an injured worker to prove that their employer is guilty of serious and willful misconduct, they must clearly demonstrate one of the following:
+For an injured worker to prove that their employer is guilty of serious and willful misconduct, you and your workers’ comp attorney must clearly demonstrate at least one of the following:

-South County Workers' Compensation Attorneys Protecting Your Workplace Injury Rights in Gilroy, Hollister, Morgan Hill, and San Martin
+CA Workers’ Comp Attorneys Protect Your Workplace Rights in Gilroy, Hollister, Morgan Hill, and San Martin

-If you believe that you've been hurt due to the serious and willful misconduct of your employer, please contact one of our highly knowledgeable workplace injury attorneys to have your case promptly evaluated.
-Schedule a free initial consultation to understand your rights and the relief you may be entitled to.
+If you believe that you have been hurt due to the serious and willful misconduct of your employer, then please contact one of our highly knowledgeable workplace injury attorneys to have your case promptly evaluated.

 Our experienced attorneys will evaluate your claim and develop a comprehensive and compelling case.
 If applicable, then we can help you pursue additional damages for your employer’s serious or willful misconduct.
 Our legal team includes Spanish speakers to assist as many people as possible.
 Call (408) 763-8336 to schedule a free initial consultation or contact us online.